greggish/markdown-cv/index.md

 ## Work history

-`2020`
+`2021`
-__Technical Advisory Committee member__, [Gravity Project](https://www.hl7.org/gravity/).
+__Strategic Advisor on Community Resources and Engagement__, [Gravity Project](https://www.hl7.org/gravity/).

-Advise on the Gravity Project's strategic design and governance process;  led the participatory process of drafting the project's foundational Statement of Principles.
+Advising the Gravity Project's strategic framework, community engagement process, and governance design.
+Led the participatory process of drafting the project's foundational Statement of Principles.
 The Gravity Project is aligning and extending standardized vocabularies for clinical care to support cross-domain care coordination, as well as interoperability protocols to promote use of HL7's FHIR (Fast Healthcare Interoperability Resources) in systems that facilitate delivery of human services and social programs.<br>

 `2020`
 __Product Manager__, [Florida.EvictionProtection.org](http://florida.evictionprotection.org).
 Code for Miami.
 Miami, Florida.